todpole3/accio-bib/README.md

 ```

 ## Note
-This is a quick implementation that likely works for most paper titles, but please expected issues to be fixed in later iterations.
+This is a quick implementation that likely works for most paper titles, but please expect issues to be fixed in later iterations.